ChristianOlim/OOP_Project_Year_3/README.md

 composition and inheritance

 # How To Run
-If you find the .jar file included in the the project type the following command in any command-line interface
+If you find the .jar file included in the the project type the following command in any command-line interface: (java -jar OOP_Proj.jar).
-    java -jar OOP_Proj.jar
 This will open the program on your computer or laptop.
 You could also clone the project and run it.

 # Contents